How clustered indexing works

 When a source peer rolls a hot bucket to warm (for example, because the bucket has reached its maximum size), the following sequence of events occurs:

-1. The source peer tells the master and its target peers that it has rolled a bucket.
+1. The source peer tells the manager and its target peers that it has rolled a bucket.

 2. The target peers roll their copies of the bucket.

 3. The source peer continues ingesting external data as this process is occurring.
 It indexes the data locally into a new hot bucket and streams the rawdata to a new set of target peers that it gets from the manager.

 4. The new set of target peers receive the rawdata for the new hot bucket from the source peer and store it in local copies of the bucket.
 The targets with designated searchable copies also start creating the necessary index files.